Trump Administration Revokes Transgender Health Protection

 Women's groups say the new regulations also undermine access to abortion, which is a legal medical procedure.

-“No one should fear being turned away by a medical provider because of who they are or the personal health decisions they have made,” said Fatima Goss Graves, president of the National Women’s Law Center, raising the threat of a court challenge.
+“No one should fear being turned away by a medical provider because of who they are or the personal health decisions they have made,” said Fatima Goss Graves, president of the National Women’s Law Center.

-The ACLU has also said it would sue to overturn the Trump rule.
+The ACLU says it has already moved to try to prevent the rollback of protections for transgender people.

-Under the Obama-era federal rule, a hospital could be required to perform gender-transition procedures such as hysterectomies if the facility provided that kind of treatment for other medical conditions.
-The rule was meant to carry out the anti-discrimination section of the Affordable Care Act, which bars sex discrimination in health care but does not use the term “gender identity.”
+More than 1.5 million Americans identify as transgender, according to the Williams Institute, a think tank focusing on LGBT policy at the UCLA School of Law.
+A bigger number — 4.5% of the population— identify as lesbian, gay, bisexual or transgender, according to Gallup.

+“HHS respects the dignity of every human being,” Severino said.
+“We are unwavering in our commitment to enforcing civil rights in health care.”

-For the administration, it's the latest in a series of steps to revoke newly won protections for LGBTQ people in areas ranging from the military to housing and education.
+For the Trump administration it's the latest in a series of steps to revoke newly won protections for LGBTQ people in areas ranging from the military to housing and education.

 The administration also has moved to restrict military service by transgender men and women, proposed allowing certain homeless shelters to take gender identity into account in offering someone a bed for the night, and concluded in a 2017 Justice Department memo that federal civil rights law does not protect transgender people from discrimination at work.